kiranaananda/portfolio/_posts/2018-12-10-undergraduate-thesis.md

 ---
 layout: post
-title:  "Undergraduate Thesis: Benevolence is more favoured than integrity and ability in collaboration"
+title:  "Undergraduate thesis: Benevolence is more favoured than integrity and ability in collaboration"
 date: 2018-11-10 18:05:55 +0300
 image: '/assets/img/benevolence.jpg'
 tags: research